 A lot has changed since the 1920s, and while life may look quite different today, there’s one thing that hasn’t changed—people still like to have fun.
 Back in the ‘20s it was not uncommon to see families gathering around the radio or a board game, or, if budget permitted, seeing a film at the theater.
 Today, however, family fun has become a bit of a foreign concept, with so many different schedules to juggle and the lure of the computer or cellphone dominating any free time.
 But this needn’t be the case for Tulsa families.
-Stash the technology and experience some classic, retro fun at the movies.
+At Circle Cinema’s Second Saturday Silents, you can stash the technology and experience some classic, retro fun at the movies.

 Tulsa’s historic Circle Cinema is the perfect place for family fun with a unique twist.
 While the theater features an array of popular showings appealing to older audiences, Circle Cinema has a wonderful monthly Second Saturday Silent Film Series perfect for families with children, giving everyone a chance to experience films just as moviegoers of the ‘20s would have.

 “[The Silent Film series] was a great opportunity to feature the fully restored original 1928 Circle pipe organ,” said David Kimball, Circle Cinema publicist, “combining that with a classic silent film from the 1920s.
 The unique and fun series is really one of Tulsa’s hidden gems and sets us apart in that no other theatre in Tulsa is doing anything quite like it.”

 Since the series began in 2015, Kimball says a diverse crowd has attended, including everyone from families with children to grandparents and general curiosity seekers looking to try something new.

 While adults may be looking for nostalgia, or have a technical interest in music or film, children can simply enjoy a unique sensory experience.